-WF Q2 2024, U.S. Employees, Leader MOE: ±7 points, Manager MOE: ±6 points, Individual Contributor MOE: ±4 points, Item answered only by employees who said they used AI at least once a year in their role or more often.
+WF Q2 2024, U.S. Employees, Leader MOE: ±7 points, Manager MOE: ±6 points, Individual Contributor MOE: ±4 points.
+Item answered only by employees who said they used AI at least once a year in their role or more often.

-Almost half of employees say that their productivity and efficiency in their role has improved because of Al.

-From the following list, please select which aspect(s) of your job, if any, has improved because of artificial intelligence (Al).
+efficiency in their role has improved because of AI.
+From the following list, please select which aspect(s) of your job, if any, has improved because of artificial intelligence (AI).
 Select all that apply.